A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Introduction

 \end{itemize}

 \end{theorem}

 Our strategy to prove Theorem \ref{T:main} can be described as follows.
 First, in \S3.2, we analyze a fundamental identity \eqref{E:mainid} shown by Chen and the first author in \cite{CG22}.
-More precisely, we focus on a certain entry of this identity that allows us to relate $\mathcal{H}_r$ to the $(r-1)$-st twist of the ratio of an Anderson generating function with the Anderson-Thakur function (Theorem \ref{P:funcH}(i)).
+More precisely, we focus on a certain entry of this identity that allows us to relate $\mathcal{H}_r$ to the $(r-1)$-st twist of the ratio of an Anderson generating function with the Anderson-Thakur function (Theorem \ref{T:funcH}(i)).
 Investigating the removable singularity of this ratio at $t=\theta^{q^n}$ for $n\geq r-1$ then implies the first part of the theorem.
 To prove the second part, using a particular representation, we introduce vectorial Drinfeld modular forms (abbreviated as VDMFs later) in the sense of Pellarin \cite{Pel19} and Pellarin and Perkins \cite{PP18}.
 In \S3.3, we provide explicit examples $\mathcal{G}_1,\dots,\mathcal{G}_r$ for these objects so that the last entry of $\mathcal{G}_r$ is equal to $\mathcal{H}_r$.
 Moreover, in Theorem \ref{T:str}, we show that these functions indeed generate the $\mathbb{T}$-module of VDMFs over the $\mathbb{C}_{\infty}$-vector spaces of Drinfeld modular forms of certain weight and type.
 This will imply that the space of VDMFs of weight $\frac{q^{r-1}-1}{q-1}$ with respect to our chosen representation is generated by $\mathcal{G}_r$ over $\mathbb{T}$.
 Later on, in \S4, we define a Hecke operator acting on VDMFs, preserving the weight of VDMFs, such that its action to the last entry of a VDMF induces a Hecke operator acting on the space of Drinfeld modular forms upon the substitution $t=\theta^{q^n}$ (see \S3.5).
 Finally, using the effect of our Hecke operator on $u$-expansions, especially its effect on the linear term, in Theorem \ref{T:Hecke}, we show that $\mathcal{G}_r$ is a Hecke eigenform and hence its last entry, $\mathcal{H}_r$, may also be described as a Hecke eigenform upon the substitution $t=\theta^{q^n}$.

-\begin{remark} Let $u_2$ be a uniformizer at infinity for Drinfeld modular forms of rank two (for the congruence subgroup $\GL_2(A)$).
-In this setting, Petrov \cite{Pet13} studied a particular class of Drinfeld modular forms having \textit{an $A$-expansion of exponent $n$} which can be uniquely written as
+\begin{remark} Let $u_2$ be a uniformizer at infinity for Drinfeld modular forms of rank two (for the congruence subgroup $\GL_2(A)$) and let $A_{+}$ be the set of monic polynomials in $A$.
+In the rank two case, Petrov \cite{Pet13} studied a particular class of Drinfeld modular forms having \textit{an $A$-expansion of exponent $n$} which can be uniquely written as